The Unknown Known: Synopsis

-In the penultimate scene, Morris questions him again about "unknown knowns," and the definition given by Rumsfeld has inverted, a discongruence the director is quick to point out, and which Rumsfeld acknowledges: "unknown knowns" are "things that you know, that you don't know you know."
-As the documentary closes, Morris asks Rumsfeld why he agreed to the interviews.
-Rumsfeld responds, "That is a vicious question.
+In the penultimate scene of the documentary, Morris questions Rumsfeld again about "unknown knowns", and Rumsfeld's definition has inverted since the beginning of the interview, with him now defining them as: "things that you know, that you don't know you know".
+Morris is quick to point out the incongruity, and Rumsfeld acknowledges it when shown his memo, but suggests his earlier definition was wrong.
+As the documentary closes, Morris asks Rumsfeld why he agreed to the interviews, and Rumsfeld responds: "That is a vicious question.
 I'll be darned if I know."